mwilco03/Water-Controller/docs/CONTROLLER_TEAM_INSTRUCTIONS.md

    NO  → Continue

 3. Can we reach RTU HTTP on port 9081?
-   YES → GET /slots
+   YES → GET /api/v1/slots
          200 with data → Build ExpectedSubmoduleBlockReq from JSON → Phase 2
          503 or empty  → Continue
-   NO  → Continue (RTU HTTP not available)
+   NO  → Continue (connection refused = RTU HTTP not available)

 4. Fall back to DAP-only connect → Phase 1
    After connect, Record Read 0xF844 for actual slot layout